Finesse/web-fonts-repository/README.md

 Or just open [http://localhost/public](http://localhost/public) if you installed the repository to the web server root.

 Make all the requests to not-existing files be handled by `public/index.php`.
-If you use Apache, you don't have to do anything.
+If you use Apache, you don't have to do it, `public/.htaccess` does it for you.

 ### Setup